mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 }
 ```

-This is how our *request.params* object looks like.
+That is how our *request.params* object looks.
 We have two properties, *year* and *month*, and they are named based on our *route* parameters.

-With *Express* we can also get *Query string* parameters.
+With *Express*, we can also get *Query string* parameters.
 These are parameters that we add in the *Url* after a *question mark*.
-For example, we can get all the posts in January 2018, and sort them by their name.
+For example, we can get all the posts in January 2018 and sort them by their name.
 So we add a *question mark*, followed by *sortBy*, set it to *name*, like this; *'http://localhost:3000/api/posts/2018/1?sortBy=name'*.
-This is a *Query string* parameter.
+That is a *Query string* parameter.
 We use *Query string* parameters to provide additional data for our backend services.
 So we use *route* parameters for *essential* or *required* values, whereas we use *Query string* parameters for anything optional.
 Now let me show you how to read *Query string* parameters.
 So, back in the *VS code*, instead of *request.params*, we use *request.query*.

 ```javascript
 app.get('/api/posts/:year/:month', (req, res) => {